 Rugby injuries are common due to the physicality and contact nature of the sport.
-In most cases, the only protection a rugby player wears is a gum shield, although shoulder padding and scrum cap head protection are also available and permitted.
+In most cases, the only protection a rugby player wears is a gum shield.
+Shoulder padding and scrum cap head protection are also available and permitted.

-Most common Rugby injuries are caused by direct impact or trauma, often from a collision with an opponent.
+The most common Rugby injuries are caused by either a direct impact or trauma, most often from a collision with an opponent.

 AC joint separation

-AC joint separation or AC joint sprain is an injury to the ligament that holds the acromioclavicular joint together at the top of the shoulder.
-It is usually caused by fall onto an outstretched arm.
+AC joint separation or AC joint sprain is an injury to the ligament that holds the acromioclavicular joint together at the top of the shoulder, often caused by a fall onto an outstretched arm.
 Getting early treatment and support taping is important to avoid long-term problems or shoulder deformity.

-- Symptoms include pain right at the end of the collarbone, on the top of the shoulder.
+- Pain right at the end of the collarbone, on the top of the shoulder

-- Initially, pain may be widespread throughout the shoulder, but become more localized to a bony point on the top of the shoulder later on.
+- Pain may spread throughout the shoulder, but become more localized to a bony point on the top of the shoulder later on

 Read more on treatment for AC joint separation.

-Shoulder dislocations are traumatic and painful, they are often caused in contact sports or from falling.
+Shoulder dislocations are traumatic and painful.
+They are often caused by contact sports or falling.
 The upper arm bone dislocates out of its normal position with significant damage to the surrounding soft tissues (muscles, tendons, and ligaments).

 - If you suspect a dislocated shoulder, seek immediate medical attention.